 Therefore, always strive for the most favorable Stimulus Fatigue Ratio (SFR) possible in your training: as much growth stimulus as possible with as little fatigue as possible.

 TRAINING TO MUSCLE FAILURE

-PRO AND CONTRA
+PRO AND CON

-In a meta study (2020), hypertrophy expert Brad Schoenfeld tries to find an answer through an analysis of 15 scientific studies, all conducted among young adults.
+In a meta-study (2020), hypertrophy expert Brad Schoenfeld tries to find an answer through an analysis of 15 scientific studies, all conducted among young adults.

-Finally, there is a fourth meta-analysis, again by Brad Schoenfeld and others, based on fifteen studies.
+A fourth meta-analysis, again by Brad Schoenfeld and others, is based on fifteen studies.
 The review concludes that training to muscle failure is not a prerequisite for optimal muscle growth.
-However, it does not appear to have any adverse effects either.
+However, it does not seem to have any adverse effects here either.
 More research is needed to determine the long-term effects of failure training.